rsnpj/notes-site/notes/Year_3/Parallel_Scientific_Computing/Round-off_error_propagation.md

 </Example>

+Method:

+1. Replace all calculations of the machine with machine calculations
+2. Ignore rules like the associative law
+3. Replace the machine operation with their $\epsilon$ parametrised counterpart
+4. Throw away higher order terms like $\epsilon^2$ and above as they are too small to count

 # Programming Recipes

 With the way that errors work, we no longer get associativity in our formulas, as in: